Mainz to Merzig

 Overview

 This bike and barge tour through Germany, aboard the lovely Merlijn, showcases the romance of the Mosel River Valley and wine-growing region.
-You will begin in beautiful Mainz.
-Broad, roomy squares, lovingly-restored half-timbered houses, and magnificent Baroque churches give the Old Town its charming, "gemütliches" character.
+You will visit beautiful Mainz where broad, roomy squares, lovingly-restored half-timbered houses, and magnificent Baroque churches give the Old Town its charming, 'gemütliches' character.

 Highlights